ptenteromano/remote-shell-OS/README.md

 # Server-Client C++

+### How to run
+1. Clone the repo
+2. Run the following command in the directory to compile
+   * `make all` - the Makefile will generate a `server` and `client` executable
+3. Open two separate terminals and run `server` in the first open
+4. Once the server is running, run `client` in the other Once
+5. Play around and enjoy!
 ## Features:
 1. A remote shell used for simulate core concepts of OS system calls
 2. server.cpp runs a process which listens on `localhost:5001`